 “It’s no use,” the secretary of state replied.
 “It is my private opinion that if the Lord has been in Springfield once, he will not come the second time.”

 In 1853, however, the four city aldermen took on both the mud and the pigs.
-They voted to begin paving streets around the downtown square with wooden planks.
+They voted to require planked sidewalks around the downtown square with wooden planks.
 The job took a year to complete, Angle wrote.
 “Once started, however, the movement continued … by the end of the decade most of the downtown streets were finally out of the mud, if not free from it.”

 Owners of most animals listed apparently didn’t object, but people who raised hogs almost immediately began lobbying to allow their pigs to run free.
 Petitions were circulated by both sides (“Hog and Anti-Hogites,” as the Illinois State Journal called the two factions), and on May 3, the council voted to repeal the ordinance as it pertained to swine.
 But aldermen then, at the same meeting, voted 3-1 to ban hogs from the streets only during the period between Feb.
 15 and May 10 annually.